What Money is Kept in the Change Fund Box?

-- A BYU-H Departmental Deposit Form should accompany all deposits made with the Business Office.
+- A BYUH Departmental Deposit Form should accompany all deposits made with Financial Services.
 The deposit form should be prepared completely and accurately and should be signed by the preparer and a supervisor who has verified the accuracy of the deposit.
 Verification includes the physical counting of all cash and checks.

-- To ensure personal safety, “After Hours” deposits should be taken to the Business Office by 2 employees.
+- To ensure personal safety, “After Hours” deposits should be taken to Financial Services by two employees.

 - Deposits may be made at the Cashier’s Office during normal business hours or may be deposited into the night deposit box at any time.

 - An accurately completed BYUH Departmental Deposit Form.

 - Supporting documentation of sales: either cash register tape(s), or sales log.

 - The cash and checks secured in the plastic deposit bag